 I do love pasta, but I make sure to choose either a tomato sauce or an olive oil-based sauce instead of a high-fat cream sauce.
 The majority of pasta dishes can be close to two portions; by starting your meal with a salad or soup, you are sure to get a portion of pasta for lunch the next day.
 Ask for a to-go box right away, in order to portion out the meal before you begin eating.

-Stephanie Metzner, registered dietitian and program manager at Sharp Rees-Stealy
+Stephanie Metzner, registered dietitian who works at Sharp Rees-Stealy

 Choose lean proteins